 Also known as a "supplemental care trust," this type of trust receives and manages money for the benefit of the disabled person while maintaining his or her eligibility for government services.
 In contrast, if money is reserved for the disabled individual through a traditional will, the person must use that money first for living expenses and healthcare until the money is depleted.
 During that period he or she is generally ineligible for government benefits.

 Funds from a special needs trust can be used to pay for goods and services traditionally used by people with disabilities, including medical and dental expenses, transportation, maintenance or modification of furniture, special training or rehabilitation as well as computers and electronic equipment.

 Additionally, a durable power of attorney may be created so a specific person (or group of people) is responsible for making decisions on behalf of an incapacitated person.
 For people receiving government benefits, for example, another person could be deemed a representative payee.
 A power of attorney is a valuable option especially when a single transaction or transfer of property is involved.

 If you have questions about guardianships or other legal protections for vulnerable individuals, an experienced estate planning lawyer can help you evaluate the need for a guardianship and compare the benefits to other forms of asset protection.

-*News Release by Polizzotto & Polizzotto: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Polizzotto & Polizzotto).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.